VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter04.md

 ### Introduction of `mComponent`

 `mComponent` provides the most fundamental realization of component.
-Component is the most fundamental element of mGNCS program
+Component is the most fundamental element of mGNCS program.

 *The class is foundation class and cannot be used directly*